flatredball/FlatRedBallDocs/tutorials/entity-variants-using-inheritance.md

 ### Creating New Variants

 Variants are created automatically by FlatRedBall in the base entity's codegen.
 These entities are hard-coded and will be compiled into your game, but you are not limited to using just these variant types.
-Instead, you can create new variants in custom code.&#x20;
+Instead, you can create new variants in custom code.

 For example, consider an entity type called Enemy.
 A new variant can be created in code using the following code: